bcgov/digital-policy/CPPM-Chapter12.md

 4. Ensure proper delegation of authority for ministry IM IT and that employees are aware of their delegated authority (see [12.3.6](#1236-delegation-of-im-it-responsibilities) below).

-## 12.2.4 Employees

-Every government [employee](#employee) manages government information and uses government IT.
-As such, all employees have the responsibility to:

-1. Be aware of their [IM IT obligations](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/appropriate-use-policy).

-2. Actively protect confidential government information, personal information and government IT resources.

-## 12.2.5 Supervisors

-Every government [supervisor](#supervisor) has the responsibility to:

-1. Ensure that employees are made aware of their [IM IT obligations](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/appropriate-use-policy), including IM IT training requirements.

-2. Enable employees to meet their IM IT obligations.

-3. Ensure that [service provider](#service-provider) contracts adequately address IM IT.

 # 12.3 Policy

 ## 12.3.1 Privacy and Personal Information